Equivariant operational Chow rings of T-linear schemes: Definitions and basic properties

-\begin{proof} Brion's proof is as follows.
+\begin{proof} The following argument was shown to the author by M. Brion (personal communication).
 Since $X$ is a disjoint union of $B$-orbits and these are $T$-stable, it suffices to show that every $B$-orbit is $T$-linear.
 Write this orbit as $B/H$ where $H$ is a closed subgroup of $B$.
 Let $U$ be the unipotent radical of $B$.
 Then, we have a natural map $f : B/H \to B/UH$ and the right-hand side is a torus (for it is a homogeneous space under the torus $T = B/U$).
 Moreover, $f$ is a $B$-equivariant fibration with fiber $UH/H = U/(U \cap H)$, which is an affine space (as it is homogeneous under $U$).